shashankdhar/nyc-covid-19-map/README.md

-# NYC-COVID-19-MAP
-Simple web app to show outbreak of COVID-19 in NYC.
+A React app to show outbreak of COVID-19 in NYC.